Sub-Line/docre-finetune/README.md

 }
 ```

-## Performance

-Models typically achieve:
-- **Accuracy**: 0.85-0.92
-- **Macro F1**: 0.80-0.88
-- **Weighted F1**: 0.84-0.91

-(Results vary by base model and training configuration)

-## Requirements

-- Python 3.8+
-- PyTorch 2.0+
-- HuggingFace Transformers 4.30+
-- See `requirements.txt` for full list

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## Citation

-If you use this toolkit, please cite the RE-DocRED paper:
+If you use this, please cite the RE-DocRED paper:

 ```bibtex
 @inproceedings{tan-etal-2022-revisiting,